talJoffeExelate/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 Any failure in a commit triggers a best-effort abort/revert of the commit actions for a task/job.

-As far as the original code is concerned. the failures which can arise are
+Task commits delegate to the `FileOutputCommitter` to ensure that only one task's output reaches the job commit.

+Similarly, if a task is aborted, temporary output on the local FS is removed.

+If a task dies while the committer is running, it is possible for data to be left on the local FS or as unfinished parts in S3.
+Unfinished upload parts in S3 are not visible to table readers and are cleaned up following the rules in the target bucket's life-cycle policy.

+Failures during job commit are handled by deleting any files that have already been completed and aborting the remaining uploads.
+Because uploads are completed individually, the files that are deleted were visible to readers.

+If the process dies while the job committer is running, there are two possible failures:

+1. Some directories that would be replaced have been deleted, but no new data is visible.
+2. Some new data is visible but is not complete, and all replaced directories have been removed.
+Only complete files are visible.

+If the process dies during job commit, cleaning up is a manual process.
+File names include a UUID for each write so that files can be identified and removed.

 #### Failure during task execution

-All data is written to local temporary files;
-these need to be cleaned up.
+All data is written to local temporary files; these need to be cleaned up.

 #### Failure during task commit

-A task failure during the upload process will result in the list of pending multipart PUTs to *not#### be persisted to the cluster filesystem.
+A process failure during the upload process will result in the list of pending multipart PUTs to *not#### be persisted to the cluster filesystem.
 This window is smaller than the entire task execution, but still potentially significant, at least for large uploads.

-If the data for each pending PUT were to be saved to a separate file, then they would be discoverable and more easily cancelled.
-This would still leave the incompleted uploads still in progress at the time of the PUT.
+Per-file persistence, or incremental overwrites of the upload list may reduce the problems here, but there would still be a small risk of an outstanding multipart upload not being recorded

-#### Explicit Task abort
+#### Explicit Task abort before task commit.

-Task will delete all local data, rather than upload to the object store.
+Task will delete all local data; no uploads will be initiated.

 #### Failure to communicate with S3 during data upload

-If the upload to S3 fails for one or more files, and retries do not succeed, then a best-effor cleanup could ber attempted for any successful S3 PUTs; all local data call be deleted.
-It's hard to envisage a failure in PUTs which do not also translate into a failure of DELETE operations.
+If an upload fails, tasks will

+* attempt to abort PUT requests already uploaded to S3
+* remove temporary files on the local FS.

 #### Explicit Job Abort